 Essentially, your behavior on your business credit card should be the same as it is with your personal credit card: Pay your balance in full, on time, and don’t put too much on the card.

-From your first credit card to now your business credit card, you’ve got the whole credit game down.
-As always, practice the best borrowing behavior possible, and watch your business credit score grow!
+From your first credit card now to your first business credit card, you’ve got the whole credit game down.
+As always, practice the best borrowing behavior possible, and watch your business credit score grow.

 There you have it!
 The comprehensive guide to getting the best first credit card possible for your situation.
 Whether you need your first personal credit card or your first business card, there are lots of options out there for you—even if you’re working with limited credit history.
 Just follow the seven steps to best find and apply for your first credit card, and you’ll be well on your way to accumulating positive credit history and accessing even more credit in the future.